teachers at evolve

 Mary teaches open level recovery yoga on wednesdays from 3 – 4pm

-matt teaches power hour on thursdays at 1-2pm
+matt teaches yoga flow on thursdays at 1-2pm

 Maz has been teaching Pilates for nearly a decade and as her experience has increased so has her passion and love for teaching it.
 Starting out as a Personal Trainer in Soho’s ‘The Third Space’, she gained six years experience teaching Pilates one-on-one and in group classes before launching into teaching freelance around London and the South of France.
 Working closely with some of London’s top physiotherapists, she has used Pilates techniques very effectively to aid rehabilitation from injury and back pain.